 Currency futures and currency forwards are two tools used to manage currency risk and speculate on exchange rate movements.
-While currency futures are standardised contracts traded on exchanges with guaranteed clearing, currency forwards are customisable agreements conducted over-the-counter (OTC) between two parties.
+While currency futures are standardised contracts traded on exchanges with guaranteed clearing, currency forwards are customised agreements conducted over-the-counter (OTC) between two parties.
 Each has distinct features, such as the absence of counterparty risk in futures versus the flexibility of forwards to tailor contract terms.
 Understanding these differences is essential for businesses, traders, and investors looking to navigate the complexities of foreign exchange markets effectively.

 Key Highlights